openedx/edx-platform/openedx/features/survey_report/README.rst

 This Django app was created to gather aggregated, anonymized data about Open edX courses at scale so that we can begin to track the growth and trends in Open edX usage over time, namely in the annual Open edX Impact Report.

-With this app, you can recollect the following information on your platform:
+With this app, you can collect the following information on your platform:

 - ``courses_offered``: Total number of active unique courses.
 - ``learners``: Recently active users with login in the last four weeks.